SignificoHealth/recco-android-sdk/docs/REMOTE_PUBLISHING.md

   Meant to publish artifacts taking into account release buildType configuration for all modules.

+  __WARNING:__ This approach is not available anymore, without specific configuration, executing this task currently will end up in failure.
+Remote publishing should only be triggered using Github Actions.

 ## Checking Results

 Visit [Packages](https://github.com/orgs/viluahealthcare/packages?repo_name=android-shadowflight-sdk) section in Github.